YihangLin123/LR-SV-Benchmark/Docs/SVevaluators.md

 This document details the evaluation tools used in this project to benchmark and validate structural variant (SV) calling performance across germline and somatic datasets.

-The benchmark VCFs and high confidence BED file are provided here
+The benchmark VCFs and high confidence BED file are provided [here](./Datasets.md#3-benchmark-truthsets).

 ## 1. Germline Evaluation